Sports in Washington, D.C.: Tennis

 In late July and early August, Washington hosts an annual joint ATP Tour men's tennis and WTA Tour women's tennis event: the Washington Open at the William H.G.
 FitzGerald Tennis Center in Rock Creek Park.
 The tournament has been held at the same venue since its founding in 1969.
 It is an ATP 500 and WTA 500 event, and serves as a popular tune-up tournament prior to the US Open.
 It is the first tennis tournament in history to be both an ATP 500 and WTA 500 event, and is one of the few tournaments in the world to host both men and women.
-The tournament's sponsorship name is the Mubadala Citi DC Open.
+The tournament's sponsorship name is currently the Mubadala DC Open.

 From 1972 until 1991, Washington hosted the Virginia Slims of Washington, a WTA Tour women's tennis tournament.
 It was played on indoor carpet courts from 1972 to 1975 and then again from 1978 to 1990.
 It was played on indoor hard courts from 1976 to 1977, and was played on outdoor hard courts during its final year in 1991.
 The most successful champion at the tournament was Martina Navratilova, who won the singles title nine times.